jantman/biweeklybudget/README.rst

 * Python 3.6+ (currently tested with 3.6, 3.7, 3.8 and developed with 3.8). **Python 2 is not supported.**
 * Python `VirtualEnv <http://www.virtualenv.org/>`_ and ``pip`` (recommended installation method; your OS/distribution should have packages for these)
 * MySQL, or a compatible database (e.g. `MariaDB <https://mariadb.org/>`_). biweeklybudget uses `SQLAlchemy <http://www.sqlalchemy.org/>`_ for database abstraction, but currently specifies some MySQL-specific options, and is only tested with MySQL.
+* To use the automated Plaid transaction downloading functionality, a valid `Plaid <https://plaid.com/>`__ account.
-* To use the automated OFX transaction downloading functionality:
+* To use the automated OFX Direct Connect transaction downloading functionality:

   * A running, reachable instance of `Hashicorp Vault <https://www.vaultproject.io/>`_ with your financial institution web credentials stored in it.
   * If your bank does not support OFX remote access ("Direct Connect"), you will need to write a custom screen-scraper class using Selenium and a browser.